untwisted/untwisted/BOOK.md

     core.gear.mainloop()
 ~~~

-The code below implements the handle 'CalcParser' that is processed when Terminator.FOUND is processed.
+The code below implements the handle CalcParser that is processed when Terminator.FOUND is processed.

 ~~~python
 class CalcParser(object):